Eczema: Types, Causes, Photos, Treatment, and More

 - The triggers can be the environment as well as your stress level and certain conditions like anxiety or depression

-- Sometimes, it is limited to hands
+- Sometimes, it is limited to hands and referred to as hand eczema

 - It has a connection with other allergies